 Yes, the government can steal from you as much as it wants in order to gift the nation with an abundance of goodies.
 But that’s completely different than meretriciously averring that the state has wealth.
 It never has and never will.
 Let’s stop pretending that it is either being munificent or odious when it gives us back the fruits of our labor.

 What do you think of Alexandria Ocasio-Cortez’s statement?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com